Wisconsin state budget reserve levels hit four-decade high

 The good news comes with caveats, including the fact that state reserves were boosted by unusually high corporate tax revenues that may not be sustained.
 Wisconsin’s reserve levels also remain modestly below other states and are projected to fall over the next two years.

 As of June 30, the state had total balances of more than $1.7 billion in two key funds, the most since the late 1970s.
-This amounts to a little less than 10% of state general fund expenditures in 2019, the highest level for Wisconsin since 1978.
+This amounts to a little less than 10 percent of state general fund expenditures in 2019, the highest level for Wisconsin since 1978.

 The combined reserves are enough to cover the state’s current budgeted spending levels for about five weeks.